By Ashok Prasad, Founder, Niyyam

 - Higher returns come with higher risk

-- Equity mutual funds are best suited for wealth creation
+- Equity mutual funds are best for long-term growth

 - Discipline matters more than timing